Chauffeur Antoinette

 Chauffeur Antoinette is a 1932 German comedy film directed by Herbert Selpin and starring Charlotte Ander, Hans Adalbert Schlettow and Walter Steinbeck.
 It was shot at the Johannisthal Studios in Berlin.
 The film's sets were designed by the art director Erich Czerwonski.
 A British remake The Love Contract was produced the same year and a French version Antoinette was also released.

 Synopsis

 Antoinette, a wealthy young widow, runs into financial difficulties after investing in the stock markets and is forced to sell her villa and car.
-By chance one day she encounters William P. Harrison, the speculator responsible for her losses who is now the owner of her house.
+By chance she encounters William P. Harrison, the speculator responsible for her losses who is now the owner of her house.
 After she helps fix his car, he offers her a bet.
-If she can work as his chauffeur for three months without any problems he will restore her lost fortune to her.
-In spite of the fact he tries to make things as difficult as possible for her, the two gradually fall in love.
+If she can work as his chauffeur for three months without any problems, he will restore her lost fortune to her.
+In spite of him trying to make things as difficult as possible for her, the two gradually fall in love.